Presentations of Galois groups of maximal extensions with restricted ramification: A Generalized Version of Global Euler-Poincar e Characteristic Formula

 where $\Cl_S(K)$ is the $S$-class group of $K$, $\Cl_S(K)[\ell]$ is the $\ell$-torsion subgroup of $\Cl_S(K)$, and $\calO_{K,S}^{\times}/\ell$ and $\Cl_S(K)/\ell$ denote the maximal exponent-$\ell$ quotients of $\calO_{K,S}^{\times}$ and $\Cl_S(K)$ respectively. \end{lemma}

-\begin{proof} The lemma follows directly from the proof of \cite[Theorem~8.7.4]{NSW}.
-Though the proof of \cite[Theorem~8.7.4]{NSW} only shows these identities when each terms are treated as Grothendieck group elements of $\Gal(K/k)$-modules, one can check that the ideas there work generally for the base field $Q$ instead of $k$. \end{proof}
+\begin{proof} The lemma follows directly from the claims (i)-(iii) in the proof of \cite[Thm.~8.7.4]{NSW}.
+Though the proof of those claims only shows these identities when each terms are treated as Grothendieck group elements of $\Gal(K/k)$-modules, one can check that the ideas there work generally for the base field $Q$ instead of $k$. \end{proof}